pubkey/eth-crypto/tutorials/signed-data.md

 ## Create a smart-contract that can validate signatures

-Lets create an example-contract.
+Let's create an example-contract.
 The contract will be a donation-bag which contains some ether and has an owner.
-Whenever someone submits a valid donation-signature, he recieves a part of the contracts value.
+Whenever someone submits a valid donation-signature, he receives a part of the contracts value.
 This allows the creator of the contract to give signed data to people **off-chain** which they can later use to claim the value **on-chain**.

-Write the contracts code in a file called `DonationBag.sol`. **Check out it's content [here](../contracts/DonationBag.sol)**.
+Write the contracts code in a file called `DonationBag.sol`. **Check out its content [here](../contracts/DonationBag.sol)**.

 As you can see, the contract has some methods:

 - **DonationBag()**: The constructor which is called when the contract is created.
 Here we set the owner of the DonationBag
 - **default-function**: The default function is called when we send ether to the contract without doing anything.
-This is needed so the contract can recieve value.
+This is needed so the contract can receive value.
 - **prefixedHash()**: Creates a hash of the data which must be signed by the creator.
 - **isSignatureValid()**: Checks if a given signature is really signed by the sender and contains the correct content.
 - **recieveDonation():** This is called by the receiver when the donation is claimed.